Fifus17/Travel-Agency-App/README.md

 ## Live Demo 🌐

 Check out the live demo of the Travel Agency App [here](https://fifus17.github.io/Travel-Agency-App/).
-To access trips view you need to be logged in.
+To access trips view you need to be logged in, but luckily signing up is super fast and easy!
+Since it is not a comercial product, You don't need to use a real e-mail for playing around.

 ## Screenshots 📷